endoflife-date/endoflife.date/products/policy-controller.md

 > [policy-controller](https://github.com/sigstore/policy-controller) The policy-controller admission controller can be used to enforce policy on a Kubernetes cluster based on verifiable supply-chain metadata from cosign.

-We are intending to move to a monthly cadence for minor releases.
-Minor releases will be published around the beginning of the month.
-We may cut a patch release instead, if the changes are small enough not to warrant a minor release.
-We will also cut patch releases periodically as needed to address bugs.
+The project is planning to move to a monthly cadence for minor releases.
+These will be published around the beginning of the month.
+A patch release might be made instead if the changes are small enough.